Baseball5 World Cup: History

-The B5WC was originally planned to happen in December 2020 in Mexico.
+The inaugural B5WC was originally planned to happen in December 2020 in Mexico.
 The COVID-19 pandemic led to the delay of the B5WC to June 2021; however, the continued impact of the pandemic delayed the B5WC further.
 It was later decided that the WC would be played every two years, starting in 2022.

 The 14-team 2020 European Baseball5 Championship held in February and March saw France and Lithuania take the two available Europe berths to qualify for the inaugural B5WC.
 The Oceania qualifier was scheduled to be played in Australia in 2021.
 The Asia qualifiers were scheduled to be played in Kuala Lumpur, Malaysia in April 2021, but were then postponed due to COVID-19 to August 17–19, 2022.

-The first edition of the tournament was won by Cuba, who finished the championship undefeated.
+The first edition of the tournament, held in Mexico City, was won by Cuba, who finished the championship undefeated.

+In April 2023, it was confirmed that Hong Kong will host the second edition of the tournament, from October 7 to 12, 2024.
+On the eve of the tournament, it was announced that future editions will have 16 teams (split into four groups) and play 56 games total.

+In October 2024 it was announced that Rome will host the 2026 tournament.

 Format

-The 12 countries participating in the World Cup are geographically broken down as follows:
+The 16 countries participating in the World Cup are geographically broken down as follows: